 Thin operating instruments are inserted through the incisions, along with a camera called a laparoscope, that provides the vision of the operating field.

-With advances in optics and lighting, laparoscopic surgery has become an increasingly preferred option over open surgery as recovery is faster and less painful.
+As optics and lighting technology evolve over time, laparoscopic surgery has become an increasingly preferred option over open surgery as recovery is typically faster and pain is reduced due to the smaller wounds.
 Post-operative scars are also smaller compared to open surgery where larger incisions are often made.

 Laparoscopic surgery can be used to treat various gynaecological conditions such as endometriosis, fibroids, chronic pelvic pain, and pelvic prolapse.

-Robotic surgery is an advanced approach that gives surgeons more control and precision during the operation.
-Small surgical instruments and a laparoscope that broadcasts magnified, high-definition images to a monitor are held by precise robotic arms that are controlled by the surgeon from a console in the operating room.
+Robotic surgery is an approach that offers surgeons more control during the operation, which can help improve the accuracy of their actions.
+In robotic surgery, small surgical instruments and a laparoscope (a camera that broadcasts magnified, high-definition images to a monitor) are held by robotic arms, which are controlled by the surgeon from a console in the operating room.

 At ALRC, we offer: